 - 4 ounces Gouda cheese

-- Herb Crust: Measure the dry ingredients for the herb crust into a smallish bowl and mix thoroughly with a fork to combine and break up any lumps.
-In a smaller bowl, blend the egg with a fork, then add it to the dry ingredients and mix until a dough forms.
-Refrigerate until needed.
+- Mix the dry crust ingredients in a smallish bowl and mix with a fork to combine and break up any lumps.
+In a smaller bowl, beat the egg, then add it to the dry ingredients mixing to form a dough.
+Refrigerate until needed up to 3 days.

-- Quiche, Method: Check to see if the shallots and onions are soft.
-Then, uncover and cook gently until the shallots and onions begin to brown.
-Add the arugula and cook until wilted - just a few minutes.
-Remove to a large bowl.
-Add 1 tablespoon of oil to the pan and brown the ham.
-Add to the same bowl as the onions and arugula.
-Cool a bit.
+- Thinly slice the onions and shallots.
 Cut the tomato in half and gently squeeze/scoop out the seeds.
 Slice thinly into rounds.
 Grate the cheese and reserve 1/4 to sprinkle on top of the quiche before it goes into the oven.
+Chop the ham.

 - Preheat the oven to 350 and place the rack in the lower third.

-- To the same bowl as the cooled ham and vegetables, add the ingredients for the custard, adding the cheese last.
+- Next, add the ingredients for the custard to the bowl, adding the cheese last.
 Blend together with a hand mixer and pour into the spring-form pan.

-- When the quiche is done, remove it from the oven and cool for at least 30 minutes before removing the sides.
+- When the quiche is done, remove it from the oven and cool for 30 minutes before removing the sides.